NVIDIA/nvbench/README.md

            [](nvbench::launch &launch, auto& timer) { /*...*/ });
 ```

-The following sections provide more detail.
+The following sections provide more details on these features.

 ## Benchmarks that sync: `nvbench::exec_tag::sync`

 If a `KernelLauncher` synchronizes the CUDA device internally without passing
-this tag, the benchmark will deadlock at runtime.
-Passing the `sync` tag will
+this tag, **the benchmark will deadlock at runtime**.
+Passing the `sync` tag
-fix this.
-Note that the `sync` exec tag will disable batch measurements.
+will fix this issue.
+Note that this disables batch measurements.

 ```cpp
 void sync_example(nvbench::state& state)